-I started my consulting career at BCG in Germany, got promoted to Senior Consultant, and later switched to McKinsey to do work in several emerging markets, before tranfering back to Germany within McKinsey.
+I started my consulting career at BCG in Germany, got promoted to Senior Consultant, and later switched to McKinsey to do work and lead consulting teams in several emerging markets.
 I have a combined 7.5 years experience in both firms and hence can give a good comparison from the inside:

 1. Reputation & (perceived) Thought-Leadership